Paul Scholars Community Partners

 2. Commitment: Agree to fulfill the Work Mentor role.

-3. Investment: Contribute the annual scholarship amount for up to two years, covering a student’s tuition costs.
+3. Investment: For on-campus positions, internship costs are fully covered by the Paul Scholars scholarship.
+For off-campus placements, employer partners contribute the scholarship amount for up to two years, helping cover the student’s tuition costs.

 Paul Berggren